Marketing to Doctors, Part 4: Lead Generation

 Here are some of the most effective platforms that we’ve found for advertising to physicians.
 They’re listed in no particular order—your media mix is dependent on your CTAs, service/product, budget, etc.

 Any of these platforms can be effective in reaching doctors—but we’ve also seen each of them fail spectacularly.
-Our advice is to go with as a wide an initial media mix as possible and measure what works.
+Our advice is to go with as wide an initial media mix as possible and measure what works.
 Don’t assume that your “go-to” platform at your last company will also be the star performer for your new one!

 When you’re getting started, try a mix of platforms to see what works and what doesn’t.